frrmack/rankor/README.md

 ![RANKOR](https://raw.githubusercontent.com/frrmack/rankor/master/logo/rankor_logo_white.png)

-A web app for ranking things by comparing pairs of them.
+A lightweight API for comparing things to rank them.
+Its most likely use is as a backend for a web app.

-It's fun to let them fight for your love; it's also a lot more accurate, efficient, and satisfying than trying to directly make a ranked list or a tier list.
+It's fun to let things (movies, books, pies, characters, etc.) fight for your love.
+It's also a significantly more accurate, efficient, and satisfying way than trying to directly make a ranked or tier list of them.

 -- Irmak